Lionel Messi effectively completed football when he led Argentina to the World Cup in Qatar three-and-a-half years ago.

 After ending their 32-year wait for their third World Cup triumph, La Albiceleste will attempt to become the first country to retain it since Brazil in 1962 when they head to North America this summer.

-Here, Sports Mole provides the latest information about whether the Inter Miami captain will feature in a sixth World Cup.
+Here, Sports Mole provides the latest information about whether the Inter Miami captain will feature in the upcoming tournament.

 Will Messi play in the 2026 World Cup?